 Many ask about how to make superb fermented garlic.

-Lacto fermentation is a natural, biological process caused by beneficial microorganisms.
-Good bacteria cause a change in the make-up of food products, creating lactic acid lowering the pH (makes it acidic) and greatly increases the nutritional value of fermented food.
-Fermented foods are much … [Read more...] about Lacto Fermentation • Friendly Bacteria at Your Service
+Lacto fermentation is a natural, biological, and amazing process involving beneficial microorganisms.
+The bacteria change the make-up of food products creating lactic acid which makes food more acidic.
+Bacteria also increase the nutritional value of fermented food.
+When food is fermented it … [Read more...] about Lacto Fermentation at Home • Friendly Bacteria at Your Service

 Fermented garlic has a unique taste and amazing properties.
-The taste and texture of fermented garlic makes it very addictive.
-Many people have great interest in fermented garlic and I get many questions on how to prepare it.
+In fact, many have found it addictive and have asked me how to prepare it at home.
 So if you're a garlic lover, please read on.
-If you enjoy fresh … [Read more...] about Fermented Garlic • Delicious Powerhouse of Nutrition
+Some people ferment garlic together with other vegetables.
+In such cases, the garlic taste … [Read more...] about Fermented Garlic • Delicious Powerhouse of Nutrition

-To ferment vegetables in a warm climate can be a challenge.
-Some people have reported problems with mould and mushy veggies and wonder what could be done.
-Even though a hot climate presents challenges but it's still possible to produce great fermented vegetables.
-But you might need to experiment a … [Read more...] about Fermenting Vegetables In a Warm Climate
+Fermenting vegetables in a warm climate can be a challenge.
+Some have reported problems with mold and mushy veggies and ask what could be done.
+Even though a warm climate presents challenges, it's still possible to produce great fermented vegetables.
+However, you might need to experiment to see … [Read more...] about Fermenting Vegetables In Warm Climate • How To Succeed